 Dan Wilson had been a “periodical drinker to excess” and “domestic relations have never been pleasant.”
 Now after the strokes, he could barely use his left arm.
 Evidently right handed, he sent a photo postcard of himself, with such a poignant note to his wife, “I am anxious to hear from you all love to you all from your best friend.”

-Daniel Ross Wilson died that April, leaving a widow, Clabe, two adult daughters, two small daughters (ages six and two), and a barnyard of red hogs.
+Daniel Ross Wilson died in the state hospital that April, leaving a widow (Georgia), son Clabe, two adult daughters, two small daughters (ages six and two), and a barnyard of red hogs.